Túpac Katari: Biography

-Katari was born Julián Apasa in the jurisdiction of Sicasica and later moved to the nearby town of Ayoayo.
+Katari was born Julián Apasa in the jurisdiction of Sicasica and later moved to the nearby town of Ayo Ayo.
 He was born a peasant and worked as a trader of coca and baize.

-A member of the Aymara, Apasa took the name "Tupac Katari" to honor two earlier rebel leaders: Tomás Katari, and Túpac Amaru, executed by the Spanish in 1572.
-Katari's uprising was simultaneous with the Rebellion of Túpac Amaru II, whose cacique leader claimed to be a descendant of the earlier Túpac Amaru.
+A member of the Aymara, Apasa took the name "Tupac Katari" to honor two earlier rebel leaders: Tomás Katari and Túpac Amaru, executed by the Spanish in 1572.
+Katari's uprising was simultaneous with the rebellion of Túpac Amaru II, whose cacique leader claimed to be a descendant of the earlier Túpac Amaru.
 Túpac Katari had no traditional claim to leadership similar to that of Túpac Amaru II, which may well have prompted Katari to associate himself with earlier leaders.
-Katari claimed authority from Túpac Amaru and proclaimed himself viceroy of the region.
-(Katari means "serpent, large snake" in Aymara; Amaru means the same in Quechua, the language of Tupac Amaru.
-Tupac means "brilliant, resplendent" in both languages.)
+Katari means "serpent, large snake" in Aymara; Amaru means the same in Quechua, the language of Tupac Amaru.
+Tupac means "brilliant, resplendent" in both languages.

+During a stage of his rebellion, Tupac Amaru II was able to convince the Quechua speakers to join him.
+Therefore, under his command, the Quechua speakers fought alongside him with Aymara-speaking rebels from Puno on Lake Titicaca and on the Bolivian side of the lake.
+Unfortunately, the alliance did not last that long and this led Túpac Katari to lead his army alone.
+Katari claimed to be the viceroy appointed by Tupac Amaru II.

 He raised an army of some 40,000 and laid siege to the city of La Paz in 1781.
 Katari and his wife Bartolina Sisa set up court in El Alto and maintained the siege from March to June and from August to October.
-Sisa was a commander of the siege, and played the crucial role following Katari's capture in April.
+Sisa was a commander of the siege and played the crucial role following Katari's capture in April.
 The siege was broken by the Spanish colonial troops who advanced from Lima and Buenos Aires.
 During the siege, 20,000 people died.

 Katari laid siege again later in the year, this time joined by Andrés Túpac Amaru, nephew of Túpac Amaru II, but Katari lacked adequate forces to be successful.

 Katari had a reputation as a fierce and often violent leader.
 Other leaders in the rebel camps testified to his "homicides and enormous violence"; he was known not only for violence toward his enemies but also those who fought on his side, executing people for having "spoken against him, stolen his property, acted in an overweening fashion, challenged his authority, or humiliated him".